 Employers and employment contracts can often be different, but in most cases, an application form for a job will have the following question: 'Do you have any pre-existing medical condition that may affect your ability to perform this role?'.
 It is often better to tell the employer at the beginning that you had cancer but are now cured.
 Or, if you do have any late effects from your cancer or treatment, it may be important they know, so any adjustments to your work environment can be made.

-Will health insurance cover me if I've had cancer?
+Can I get insurance cover if I've had childhood cancer?

-Health insurance covers you for unknown 'yet to develop' health conditions.
-Health insurers generally do not cover any pre-existing health conditions.
-This means if you develop a condition before you have health insurance, this condition is likely to be excluded.
-For example, if someone had cancer before they took out a health insurance policy, that cancer would probably be excluded from cover.
-Anything arising from or related to that cancer would also be excluded.
-That would include side effects from cancer treatment.
-If someone developed an unrelated cancer in the future, this would be considered for cover.
+The different types of insurance (travel, health, life and income protection) cover you for unknown 'yet to develop' health conditions.
+Insurers generally do not cover any pre-existing health conditions.
+This means if you develop a condition before you have insurance, the policy won't cover that condition or anything related to it.
+This would include side effects from cancer treatment.

-What can I do to keep healthy after cancer?
+What can I do to keep healthy after childhood cancer?

-It is essential that you have a good family doctor who knows your health history and who you trust.
-It is a good idea to have a routine health check at least once a year especially once you have finished long-term follow-up care.
+It is important to have a good family doctor (GP) who knows your health history and who you trust.
+It is a good idea to have a health check at least once a year especially once you have finished long-term follow-up care.